 During a recent vulnerability assessment, you have identified a security flaw within your company's web application.
 After research, you realize this flaw requires a sophisticated level of technical expertise to exploit, a specific set of circumstances to be present, and specialized access to network configurations.
-How would you categorize this flaw within the Common Vulnerability Scoring System (CVSS) in terms of Attack complexity?
+How would you categorize this flaw within the Common Vulnerability Scoring System (CVSS) in terms of Attack Complexity?

 Ask Bash